cam-schmidt/Blackjack-Algorithm-Comparison/README.md

 # Blackjack-Algorithm-Comparison
-Utilizing a Monte Carlo Simulation to compare the effectiveness of several popular card-counting algorithms.
+Using a Monte Carlo Simulation to compare the effectiveness of several popular card-counting algorithms.